ornlneutronimaging/iMars3D/docs/developer/highlevel_design.rst

 *  Reading (loading) from files that hold raw image data and other data that is used in the reconstruction process, e.g. Open Beam, Direct Current, etc.
 *  Extracting metadata that is embedded in the data files

+.. note:: Currently metadata extraction only works for TIFF files as we don't know how the metadata is embedded in other image file formats

 Front End Logical Partition
 ===========================